10 Questions to Help You Choose a Care Provider

 These questions can help you choose the right care provider and have the best birth possible.

-5. What is your rate for C-sections?
+7. How often do you perform inductions?
 What are the main reasons you perform them?
-Is there anything you know about me and my baby that might suggest I would need a C-section?
+Is there anything you know about me and my baby that might suggest I would need an induction?

 Due dates aren’t an exact science.
 Even if you and your care provider feel sure about your date, every baby matures at a different rate.
 Inducing labor can mean your baby is born before he or she is ready.
 Labor should only be induced if it is more risky for your baby to remain inside than to be born.

 Studies have consistently shown your risk of having a C-section nearly doubles with induction with your first labor.
 It also increases your baby’s chance of being born premature.
 Your best chance of avoiding an induction is by finding a health care provider who uses them sparingly.
 Lamaze childbirth education classes can also give you many strategies to help labor start on its own.

 8. How will you monitor the baby’s heartbeat during labor?